publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch8/schI/m__us_usc_t42_s1437u.md

             (G) a timetable for implementation of the local program;

-            (H) assurances satisfactory to the Secretary that development of the services and activities under the local program has been coordinated with the Job Opportunities and Basic Skills Training Program under part F 2 of title IV of the Social Security Act and programs under title I of the Workforce Investment Act of 1998 \[[29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.\] and any other relevant employment, child care, transportation, training, and education programs in the applicable area, and that implementation will continue to be coordinated, in order to avoid duplication of services and activities; and
+            (H) assurances satisfactory to the Secretary that development of the services and activities under the local program has been coordinated with the Job Opportunities and Basic Skills Training Program under part F 1 of title IV of the Social Security Act and programs under title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3111][/us/usc/t29/s3111] et seq.\] and any other relevant employment, child care, transportation, training, and education programs in the applicable area, and that implementation will continue to be coordinated, in order to avoid duplication of services and activities; and

             (I) assurances satisfactory to the Secretary that nonparticipating families will retain their rights to public housing or section 8 \[[42 U.S.C.
 1437f][/us/usc/t42/s1437f]\] assistance notwithstanding the provisions of this section.